Adelaide Motorsport Festival: Victoria Park Sprint

 On the Saturday and Sunday, the Victoria Park Sprint takes place at Victoria Park.
-Multiple categories of vehicles take part in the competition, ranging from former Formula One cars to historic touring cars, super sedans, time attack, open wheelers and others.
-Each category is on track for 10 minutes, with cars released at 30-second intervals in a super sprint format in which they race against the clock.
-Most notably, the 2018 event featured drag races between three different cars, each racing against a Red Bull Air Race aeroplane.
+Multiple categories of vehicles take part in the demonstration runs, ranging from classic Formula 1 cars, V8 Supercars, touring cars, sportscars, rally cars, motorbikes, electric cars and more.
+Each category is on track for 10 minutes, with cars released at 30-second intervals in a super sprint format.
+There are also multiple demonstrations over the course of the event, such as at the 2018 event where drag races took place between three different cars, each racing against a Red Bull Air Race aeroplane.